From Newport to the Ancient Empty Street in L.A.

 From Newport to the Ancient Empty Street in L.A is a bootleg recording of live performances by Bob Dylan.
 It contains recordings of Dylan performing at the Newport Folk Festival in July 1964 and July 1965.
 There are also recordings of Dylan performing at the Hollywood Bowl in September 1965.
-The album contains one performance omitted from the film The Other Side of the Mirror which records Dylan's Newport performances: a live version of "It Takes a Lot to Laugh, It Takes a Train to Cry" from July 1965.
+The album contains one performance omitted from the film The Other Side of the Mirror which records Dylan's Newport performances: a live version of "It Takes a Lot to Laugh, It Takes a Train to Cry" (under its original title, "Phantom Engineer") from his July 1965 Newport performance.

 Songs

 The bootleg consists of 24 songs on two discs.
 The first disc contains 12 songs.
 Tracks 1–4 were recorded at the Newport Folk Festival on July 26, 1964.
 Tracks 5–8 were recorded July 25, 1965, at the same venue.
 Tracks 9–12 were recorded at the Hollywood Bowl on September 3, 1965.
 Additional songs from the same date and venue make up the first eleven tracks of the second disc.
 The first three songs are acoustic, while tracks 4–11 featured Dylan's electric set with The Hawks.
 The final song on disc two is an alternate studio version of "Tombstone Blues".